Lars Nootbaar Player Props: Cardinals vs. Yankees

-On Saturday, Lars Nootbaar (.175 on-base percentage in past 10 games, 182 points below season-long percentage) and the St. Louis Cardinals face the New York Yankees, whose starting pitcher will be Luis Severino.
+On Sunday, Lars Nootbaar (.250 on-base percentage in past 10 games, 109 points below season-long percentage) and the St. Louis Cardinals play the New York Yankees, whose starting pitcher will be Gerrit Cole.
 First pitch is at 2:15 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Astros.
+In his most recent game, he racked up two hits (going 2-for-5 with a home run and an RBI) against the Yankees.

 Lars Nootbaar Game Info & Props vs. the Yankees